keyboardio/Chrysalis/README.md

 ### Debugging

 There are sample ENV file & debugging configurations provided in the `dev/sample` directory.
 There is also an example launch.json for VSCode under the `.vscode` directory under `dev/sample/.vscode/launch.json`.
 To debug the main process, you _may_ wish to launch from an IDE (without using the above in a terminal), configurations for VSCode are provided.

+Note: The ports defined in your .env.development & your debugging configuration **must** match.